jimhalverson/string_data17/networks/README.md

 # Breakout Group: Introduction to Networks

 # What is Network Science?
-Network science uses graph theory, statistics and probability theory, data mining, and information visualization to allow us to *predict* and *control* real-world networks we encounter.
+Network science uses graph theory, statistics and probability theory, data mining, and information visualization to allow us to *predict* and *control* the behavior of the real-world networks we encounter.

 # What will we learn?
 We will study several topics in this breakout group: